tnelsond/peakslab/README.md

 - Modular (just substitute the database file and you're good to go)

 ## Todo
-- write a pouchdb backend
+- write a pouchdb backend (might be slower...
+Need to find a couchdb host)
 - make an online editor
 - image support in dictionary
 - History and bookmarking